mroam/learnOpenGL/README.md

 # learnOpenGL
 ========
-Harry and Mike are trying to learn openGL by installing it, reading tutorials, running code, and revising code. (“OpenGL” does 3D graphics: it is a cross-platform multi-language code library API for controlling computer graphics chips to draw pictures of 3d objects.)
-Here is what we’ve found so far including links to installers, tutorials, versions, references, etc...
+Harry and Mike are trying to learn openGL* by installing it, reading tutorials, running code, and revising code.
+(Here is what we’ve found so far including links to installers, tutorials, versions, references, etc...

+*(“OpenGL” does 3D graphics: it is a cross-platform multi-language code library API for controlling computer graphics chips to draw pictures of 3d objects.)

 Potential Projects